protik09/WebTest/index.md

 Equipment used
 --------------

-After some time spent researching on the internet and familiarizing myself with the best way to accomplish the task, I took stock of the equipment I had.
+After some time spent researching on the Internet and familiarizing myself with the best way to accomplish the task, I took stock of the equipment I had.
 The traditional way for directional motor control was to use an H-Bridge.
 I didn’t have one.
 But I knew that an H-Bridge effectively amounts to 4 MOSFETS (for a